New York Second State To Ban Plastic Bags

 He told the Democrat and Chronicle that paper bags are more expensive to ship and take up more room.

-Some environmentalists are unhappy the bill didn’t go far enough by choosing not to ban paper bags, which are also typically one use items that litter road and waterways.
+Some environmentalists are unhappy the bill didn’t go far enough by choosing not to ban paper bags, which are also typically one-use items that litter roads and waterways.

-The New York Public Interest Research Group is a non-partisan, nonprofit, research and public education organization.
+The New York Public Interest Research Group is a non-partisan, nonprofit research and public education organization.

 They wrote in a statement that “the state should have learned from other areas that also only banned plastic bags without paper — they just don’t work.”